FIRSTTeam102/java-style-guide/README.md

 ## 6.4 Built-in types

+WPILib uses `int` for user-facing interfaces instead of `byte` to avoid casts.

+### 6.4.1 Numerical Values

-WPILib uses `int` for user-facing interfaces instead of `byte` to avoid casts. `double` is should be used everywhere instead of `float` for consistency unless absolutely necessary.
+Java's default data type for all numerical values which include a decimal (i.e. 24.5) is `double`, which should be used instead of `float` for consistency unless absolutely necessary.

+**IMPORTANT:** ALWAYS include a decimal place when entering a numerical value within a `double`, and especially when performing calculations within a double.
+For example `1/21` should be entered as `1.0/21.0`.
+This is because Java will identify a whole number without a decimal as an integer (type `int`) by default, which may result in errors in calculation - in the examples above, `1/21` results in the value of `0` (zero) where we would most likely prefer the result of `1.0/21.0` which produces `0.0476190476190476`.

 ## 6.5 Generated files